sydasif/python-book/docs/source/01_introduction/02_install.md

 ## Command Line

 In Python from time to time, it is quickest and easiest not to write the code in a file.
 This is made possible because Python can be run as a command line itself.
-Type the following on the Windows, MacOS or Linux command line:
+Type the following on the Windows, macOS or Linux command line:

 ```shell
 [$] <> python3